notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSans-googlefonts-report.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+200E LEFT-TO-RIGHT MARK: try adding one of: phags-pa, thaana, syriac, nko
+ * U+200E LEFT-TO-RIGHT MARK: try adding one of: syriac, nko, thaana, phags-pa
- * U+200F RIGHT-TO-LEFT MARK: try adding one of: phags-pa, thaana, syriac, nko
+ * U+200F RIGHT-TO-LEFT MARK: try adding one of: syriac, nko, thaana, phags-pa
- * U+2010 HYPHEN: try adding one of: coptic, cham, syloti-nagri, lisu, kayah-li, sundanese, kharoshthi, kaithi, yi, sora-sompeng
+ * U+2010 HYPHEN: try adding one of: kaithi, syloti-nagri, yi, cham, kharoshthi, coptic, sundanese, lisu, sora-sompeng, kayah-li
  * U+2011 NON-BREAKING HYPHEN: try adding one of: syloti-nagri, yi
  * U+2012 FIGURE DASH: not included in any glyphset definition
  * U+2015 HORIZONTAL BAR: try adding adlam